Software Alternatives, Accelerators & Startups

 • Will Koblime void my warranty?

 Yes, Koblime costs money to operate (~$200/mo) and I appreciate every one of my supporters but realistically, Koblime is supported by my day job at https://codezero.io.
 My interests are in embedded software and cloud computing and Koblime has been a really nice creative outlet for me.
 If hosting costs become too much of a worry, I can reach out to friends at Google or Microsoft and get some free startup credits as...
-Source: almost 3 years ago
+Source: over 3 years ago

 • What to do when developer asks for connecting his debugger to container?